Skip to the main content

 Plan Ahead: We recommend planning at least six weeks in advance of your information session.
 The more time you have to get the word out, the better chance you have of filling seats!

 Scheduling: Allot at least one hour for your session and consider going as long as 1.5 to 2 hours depending on your agenda.
 How long does it take to present the program and, if applicable, conduct a tour of your facilities?
-Also allow time for people to sign in (and provide their contact info so you can follow-up) and ask questions.
+Also allow time for people to sign in and provide their contact info so you can follow-up with them.

 Date: Pick a date far enough from your program’s application deadline to give people time to apply.
 Midweek is better than a Monday or Friday.
 Think about scheduling more than one information session per term, perhaps one session a month.

-Time of Day: Consider late afternoon or early evening so that working people can attend.
+Time of Day: Consider late afternoon or early evening so working people can attend.

-Place: Book a room on your campus large enough to hold the audience you expect—somewhere between 15-65 people.
+Place: Book a room on your campus large enough to hold the audience you expect — somewhere between 15-65 people.
 Choose a space near your program, especially if you want to conduct tours of labs, studios or classrooms.
-Also, make sure the room has multimedia capabilities to accommodate a computer-based presentation, if you plan to use one.
+Also, make sure the room has multimedia capabilities to accommodate a presentation, if you plan to use one.

 Marketing Your Information Session

-As soon as you set your information session date/time/place, immediately submit information into Engage so that your session appears on the Events Calendar on the College’s website.
+As soon as you set your information session date/time/place, immediately post the information on Engage so your session appears on the Events Calendar on the College’s website.
 This is the first step in publicizing your information sessions.
-Visit www.palmbeachstate.edu/Web to request Engage access and support information.
+Submit a ticket to request Engage access and support information.

 Bonus Marketing: Information sessions posted on the events calendar should also be listed on the Information Sessions web page.
-(Be sure to add the "Information Sessions" category when inputting your event into Engage and posts will automatically feed to web page.)
+(Be sure to add the "Information Sessions" category when inputting your event in Engage and posts will automatically feed onto the webpage.)
 The College advertises this page periodically to boost attendance at all information sessions.

 If you would like your event to be considered for social media marketing, submit a ticket